lovettchris/SgmlReader/README.md

 ## Testing

 Please make sure all tests pass and new tests are added for areas you work on.
 See [nunit](https://nunit.org).
 If you have Visual Studio, just open the Test Explorer and click Run All.

-## Mono

-This project supports Mono builds using xbuild.
-Just run xbuild SgmlReader.sln to build the solution and the following to run the tests:

-mono ./packages/NUnit.ConsoleRunner.3.4.1/tools/nunit3-console.exe ./SgmlTests/bin/Debug/SgmlTests.dll

 ## Release History
 *Note:* all 1.8.x releases up to 1.8.7 are compatible with 1.8.0.
 Use assembly redirection to account for newer versions when recompilation is not an option.

+### Release notes for 1.8.16 (2020-July-24)

+Thanks to [Jason Nelson](https://github.com/iamcarbon) for the following code cleanups:

+* Makes HWStack generic to reduce casts and improve codegen
+* Inlines variable declarations
+* Uses pattern matching
+* Adds readonly annotations

 ### Release notes for 1.8.15 (2020-Jun-1)